-Top tip: If you're being referenced by HomeLet, you can track the progress of your application online using the Tenant Application Tracker, you can also send in supporting documents for your application online using the Tracker.
+Top tip: If we're referencing you, you can track the progress of your application online using the Tenant Application Tracker.
+You can also send in supporting documents for your application online using the Tracker.

 Why do I need to be referenced?

-For a landlord, your future home often represents a significant investment or might have a high sentimental value to them.
-A tenant reference tells the landlord a little more about you as the person who will rent their property and it gives them the reassurance that you are suitable for the tenancy and can afford the monthly rental payments.
-Typically, the checks include a credit search, bank account validation, confirmation of employment and, if applicable, a reference from your previous landlord.
+Your future home often represents a significant investment for a landlord or might have a high sentimental value to them.
+A tenant reference tells the landlord a little more about you as the person who will rent their property, and it reassures them that you're suitable for the tenancy and can afford the monthly rental payments.
+Typically, the checks include a credit search, bank account validation, confirmation of employment, and a reference from your previous landlord.

 As a tenant, what can I do?

 By following these steps, you can help to speed up the process on your end and be one step closer to moving into your new home.

 Before you fall in love with a property, figure out what you can afford to pay.
 You'll usually need a gross income of around two and a half times the annual rent.
 So, for example, if you're looking at renting a property that costs £800 per month, it's likely you'll need a household income of at least £24,000 (£800 x 12 months x 2.5 = £24,000).